SecurePoint USA

 What changed

-The critical implication: the CSL will no longer list every restricted party by name.
-Subsidiaries, holding companies, and affiliates that are majority-owned by listed entities are restricted, but they may never appear on any published list.
-You cannot find them with name matching.
+The critical implication: a published list will not name every restricted party.
+Subsidiaries, holding companies, and affiliates that are majority-owned by listed entities can be restricted under OFAC's rule today (and under the BIS rule if it returns as scheduled) while never appearing on any list.
+You cannot find them with name matching alone.

 The compliance gap

 If your screening program only matches names against published lists, you have a structural blind spot.
-The question is not whether a counterparty's name appears on the CSL.
-The question is whether anyone who owns the counterparty appears on the CSL.
+The question is not only whether a counterparty's name appears on the CSL.
+It is whether anyone who owns the counterparty appears on the CSL.

 What this means operationally

 If you screen a vendor, supplier, or customer and get a clean result from the CSL, you still need to ask: who owns this entity?
-If the answer is "a holding company in the Cayman Islands that is 60% owned by a firm on the BIS Entity List," your clean CSL result is meaningless.
+If the answer is "a holding company that is 60% owned by a firm tied to a listed party," your clean CSL result can be misleading.

 What to do in the next 30 days